beinborn/SemanticDrift/README.md

 3) For calculating the quantitative results, run *calculate_treescores.py*.

 # Requirements
-We used the libraries numpy, scipy and sklearn.
-For plotting, we used matplotlib.
-Check REQUIREMENTS.txt for details.
+We use numpy, scipy, scikit_klearn and matplotlib.
+If you want to extract new word embeddings, you will also need torch.
+Check requirements.txt for details.